-- 1. Make sure all hardware is tightened securely. - Make sure oil drain plugs, Oil SentryTM pressure switch, and a new oil filter are installed. - 3.
-Adjust carburetor, idle fuel needle, or idle speed adjusting screw as necessary.
+- 1. Make sure all hardware is tightened securely. - Make sure oil drain plugs, Oil SentryTM pressure switch, and a new oil filter are installed. - Adjust carburetor idle speed adjusting screw as necessary.

 Testing Engine

 It is recommended engine be operated on a test stand or bench prior to installation in piece of equipment.